-The referencing style used by the ANU College of Law is the Australian Guide to Legal Citation (AGLC3).
-This guide is collaboratively produced by the Melbourne University Law Review and the Melbourne Journal of International Law.
-AGLC3 is the guideline used by all legal practitioners, academics and students for legal writing in Australia.
-This guide will help you apply the AGLC3 rules by providing examples and a basic statement of the rules.
+The referencing style used by the ANU College of Law is the Australian Guide to Legal Citation (AGLC4).
+Collaboratively produced by the Melbourne University Law Review and the Melbourne Journal of International Law; AGLC4 is used by legal practitioners, academics and students across Australia for legal writing.
+This guide will help you apply the AGLC4 rules by providing examples and a basic statement of the rules.
 You should refer to the full version of AGLC if anything is unclear.

-Copies of this guide are also available in the Law Library from the 2 hour Reserve and Reference collections.
+Copies of this guide are also available in the Law Library in the general collection, 2 hour Reserve and Reference collections.

-See also the University of Melbourne's Quick AGLC and check the Twitter feed in the left hand column of this guide.
+Check the Twitter feed in the left hand column of this guide for guidance on using AGLC4..

 Sources not included in the AGLC

-Melbourne University Law Review Association Inc, Australian Guide to Legal Citation (Melbourne University Law Review Association Inc, 3rd ed, 2010) xiii.
+Melbourne University Law Review Association Inc, Australian Guide to Legal Citation (Melbourne University Law Review Association Inc, 4th ed, 2018) xi.

 Authors - Give authors as they appear in the source.
 Do not include full stops after initials